 TURN AROUND TIMES

-Our turn around time for printing is 12-15 business days.
+Our standard turn around time for printing is 12-15 business days.
 If we are designing your project it usually takes an additional 5-10 business days.
 If you require your project sooner however, we’d be happy to discuss your requirements and see what we can do.
 We have a few express options available.

 HOW TO DETERMINE THE NUMBER OF COLOURS